Computing¶

-Upon connecting/login into the cluster, unless Connecting via Jupyter Notebook/Lab, users access the cluster via its login nodes.
+Upon connecting/logging into the cluster (unless Connecting via Jupyter Notebook/Lab) users access the cluster via its login nodes.
 Login nodes are special hosts which sole purpose is to provide a gateway to the compute nodes and their computational resources.
-For more information, see Role of the login nodes.
+For more information, see Role of login nodes.

 Computational resources (such as memory, cores, runtime, CPU-type, GPU-type, etc.) on board of compute nodes are managed by a job scheduler.
 Any CPU, GPU or memory intensive computing task should be performed within either interactive sessions or batch jobs scheduled on the cluster’s compute nodes.